 This termination should not be applied to Construction Heuristics, because they only update the best solution at the end.
-Therefore it's better to configure it on a specific SolverPhase (such as <localSearch>), instead of on the Solver itself.
+Therefore it might be better to configure it on a specific Phase (such as <localSearch>), instead of on the Solver itself.